-The commitment procedure, which is a system to resolve alleged violations of the Antimonopoly Act voluntarily by consent, will be introduced pursuant to a partial amendment to the Antimonopoly Act included in the Act to Amend the Trans-Pacific Partnership Agreement Related Laws, which was passed into a law on December 9 and promulgated on December 16, 2016.
-The effective date was set on the day when the Trans-Pacific Partnership agreement will come into effect in Japan.
+The commitment procedure, which is a system to resolve alleged violations of the Antimonopoly Act voluntarily by consent, was introduced on December 30, 2018 pursuant to a partial amendment to the Antimonopoly Act included in the Act to Amend the Trans-Pacific Partnership Agreement Related Laws.
+The effective date was set on the day when the Trans-Pacific Partnership agreement came into effect in Japan.
 The government established related laws and regulations including the Rules on the Commitment Procedure of the JFTC.
 Under the commitment procedure, an entrepreneur that received a notice from the JFTC regarding alleged violation of the Antimonopoly Act may devise a plan to take necessary measures to cease the conduct allegedly violating the Antimonopoly Act and file a petition for approval of such plan with the JFTC.
 In response to such petition, the JFTC determines whether to approve such plan and, if such plan is approved, determines not to render a cease and desist order and administrative surcharge payment order against the petitioner.
+While the JFTC will issue a press release with a summary of the entrepreneur's conduct allegedly violating the Antimonopoly Act, the press release will also stipulate that it does not mean that the JFTC found the violation of the Antimonopoly Act.
+Accordingly, it is expected to be difficult for private claimants to use the result of the commitment procedure as evidence for their claim against the entrepreneur at issue.